scanhamman/ror1/README.md

 <li>org_type_and_relationships - For each combination of organisational type and relationship type, gives the numbers and percentages (of that organisational type) which include that relationship.</li>

 <li>singletons - There are a variety of measures which do not easily fit into any of the tables listed above.
 They are provided as a table which includes an id and a description for each data point, the number found and where relevant a percentage (both defined in the description).
-The singleton data points include, for instance, the numbers of labels that are designated as the ROR name, the numbers and percentages of English and non English ror names, and the ROR names without language codes, including and excluding company names.
+The singleton data points include, for instance, the numbers of labels that are designated as the ROR name, the numbers and percentages of English and non English ROR names, and the ROR names without language codes, including and excluding company names.
 They also include the numbers and percentage of organisations that have both parents <i>and</i> child links, i.e. are part of a hierarchy of at least 3 levels, plus the numbers of any non-reciprocated relationship records.</li>
 </ul>

 <h3>Operations and Arguments</h3>